colark/unstack/README.md

 Unstack is a framework centered around the belief that the development of a software platform should be sustainable.

-A sustainable software platform follows these rules:

-1. A platform's codebase should be easy to develop further in the present _and_ be flexible enough to allow easy development in the future.
+A sustainable software platform is one where its codebase and infrastructure should make it exceedingly easy for developers to deliver continued business-value over time, at any scale.

+To be sustainable, a platform must operate in a financially lean and technically flexible fashion.

+These are two principles that enable this:

+1. Human-centered UX -- especially for teams
+2. Declarative code -- when it matters
-2. For as long as possible, a team should focus on what makes their platform unique, not what keeps it running.
+   For as long as possible, a team's platform code should not be tied to or made aware of specific architectural patterns, tooling and providers.

 99 percent of software platforms today consists of: